 Title and Abstract

-During the login of an electronic submission in Manuscript Central, the corresponding author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, phone, fax, and e-mail), and the abstract.
+During the login of an electronic submission in ScholarOne Manuscripts, the corresponding author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, phone, and e-mail), and the abstract.
 The name of the Corresponding Author who will serve as the main point of contact for the manuscript during the review and publication processes is entered separately.
 The Abstract should be no longer than 250 words, indicate the scope of the paper, and summarize the authors’ conclusions.
 This will make the abstract, by itself, a useful tool for information retrieval.

 Illustrations and Tables

 For review, illustrations/tables should be interspersed within the manuscript.
 However, due to production requirements, for the final submission, illustrations/tables will be submitted separately as well.
 Each figure and table should have a caption that is intelligible without requiring reference to the text.

 Authors are requested to submit finalized manuscripts using the style files established by IEEE.
 Authors should follow the instructions and read the information in the IEEE Author Center.

 All open access articles will be published under either the Creative Commons Attribution License (CC BY) or the Creative Commons Attribution, NonCommercial, No Derivatives License (CCBY-NC-ND).

 CC BY and CCBY-NC-ND allow authors to retain copyright of their article and permit a very broad range of reuse.
 Under CC BY, reuse for commercial purposes or to create derivative works is permitted, whereas under CCBY-NC-ND, reuse cannot be for commercial purposes or change the work in any way.
 Under the CC BY licenses, authors are responsible for protecting their content from possible abuses such as infringement and plagiarism.